GeoscienceAustralia/sira/docs/source/ch04_simsetup.rst

                 component and additional cost of removal, disposal, or securing or destroyed component.

-  :Example:     A stack of a thermal power station is expected to remain
-                fully functional (functionality==1), under 'Slight'
-                damage state, i.e. under conditions of minor damage to structure with deformation of holding down bolts and with some bracing connections.

 `minimum`
   :Description: Minimum value for which the damage algorithm is
                 applicable.

+                Example:
+                The algorithms presented by Anagnos :cite:`Anagnos1999`
+                for 500kV circuit breakers are only applicable for PGA values of 0.15g and above, for the various noted failure modes.

   :Data Type:   Float.

-  :Example:     The algorithms presented by Anagnos :cite:`Anagnos1999`
-                for 500kV circuit breakers are only applicable for PGA values of 0.15g and above, for the various noted failure modes.

 `sigma_1`
   :Description: The first standard deviation for a bimodal
                 damage function.

   :Data Type:   Float, for a bimodal function.
-However, for
+For
                 single mode functions, use 'NA'.

-  :Example:     _

 `sigma_2`
   :Description: The second standard deviation for a bimodal
                 damage function.

   :Data Type:   Float, for a bimodal function.
-However, for
+For
                 single mode functions, use 'NA'.

-  :Example:     _

 `recovery_mean`